RomanBelkov/DiskImager/README.md

 ## ChangeLog ##

+1.4.0 08/04/2015 RB Simplified UI

+1.3.2 25/03/2015 RB Added post-action notification & resolved issue when MBR's with more than one partition were read incorrectly

 1.3.1 16/03/2015 RB Added MultiThreaded XZ compression & helping tooltips

 1.3.0 19/02/2015 RB Added XZ support

 1.2.2 21/01/2015 RB Added 'Remove drives after write' and drew new GUI

-1.2.1 14/01/15 RB Added Russian localization and tweaked GUI a bit.
+1.2.1 14/01/2015 RB Added Russian localization and tweaked GUI a bit.

-1.2.0 06/01/15 RB Added ability to write the same image to many SD simultaneously.
+1.2.0 06/01/2015 RB Added ability to write the same image to many SD simultaneously.
 Changed the look of GUI.

 1.1.0	12/05/14	AJL		Updated to use latest SharpZipLib as we were encountering (de-)compression errors with the previous version.